As adults we often think that it will be us calling Triple Zero (000) if there was an emergency at…

 What do other people are saying about the courses they attended

 To avoid another “boring First Aid course” checkout the business customer reviews and ratings.
-You can find these on Google reviews as well as there facebook page.
-For those organisations that pride themselves on customer feedback you can often find a link to there customer reviews on there website.
+You can find these on Google reviews as well as their Facebook page.
+For those organisations that pride themselves on customer feedback, you can often find a link to their customer reviews on their website.

 Flexible booking systems